Clayton Donaldson: Sheffield United

 Donaldson signed a one-year contract with another Championship club, Sheffield United, on 31 August 2017.
 The undisclosed fee was described by the Birmingham Mail as "nominal".
 After scoring both of his team's goals in a 2–1 away win against Sunderland on his debut on 9 September, Sheffield United manager Chris Wilder commented: "Not bad for 50 grand that, is it?
 Not bad from Aldi...
 We are delighted to get Clayton.
 He's a good kid.
 I know a lot about him.
 I've tried to sign him enough times, I should know about him.
 He said yes to me eventually."

 He was released by Sheffield United at the end of the 2017–18 season.

 Bolton Wanderers

 Donaldson signed a one-year contract with Championship club Bolton Wanderers on 26 June 2018.
 His first goal came on 5 January 2019 in the FA Cup third round against Walsall scoring the equaliser in an eventually 5–2 win.

 Bradford City

 Donaldson signed for newly relegated League Two club Bradford City on 14 June 2019 on a one-year contract.
 He became captain in January 2020, after regular captain James Vaughan left the club on loan.
 In September 2020 he was replaced as captain Richard O'Donnell.
 He was released by Bradford at the end of the 2020–21 season.

 Return to York City

 Donaldson rejoined York City, with the club now in the National League North, on 21 June 2021.

 Gainsborough Trinity

 Following his release from York, Donaldson joined Gainsborough Trinity on 6 July 2022.

+Farsley Celtic

+National League North club Farsley Celtic signed Donaldson on a free transfer in May 2023.
+A couple of weeks later, he was appointed head coach in addition to his role as a player.
+He scored three goals from 39 league appearances, mainly as a starter, and his team avoided relegation on the final day of the season.

+On 2 September 2024, Donaldson was sacked as manager of Farsley Celtic, however the club retained his registration as a player.